wasabipesto/valinor/README.md

 ## Other
 ### [Home Assistant](https://www.home-assistant.io/docs/)
 Home Assistant is great for running physical devices and sensors in the home.
 I also use it for simple automations and monitoring.
+Most of the fiddly configuration is held in yaml files that I can mount and back up however I please.

-Note: when you launch this docker-compose Home Assistant will not accept proxied connections be default.
+Note: when you launch this docker-compose Home Assistant will not accept proxied connections by default.
 You can enable this setting by adding the following to the configuration file.
 Be sure to change the trusted_proxies whitelist to something matching your traefik installation.

 <details><summary>homeassistant/configuration.yml</summary>